mkjaergaard/opendaq-python/docs/usage.rst

  .. code:: python

-  a.init_encoder(resolution)
+  daq.init_encoder(resolution)

-Resolution is the maximum number of ticks per round ([0:65535]).This command configures external interrupts on D6 and resets the pulse counter to 0.
+Resolution is the maximum number of ticks per round (32-bit counter).This command configures external interrupts on D6 and resets the pulse counter to 0.
 Next, to get the current encoder relative position use:

  .. code:: python

-  a.get_encoder()
+  daq.get_encoder()

 This method returns the actual encoder value.
 Finally, stop the encoder:

  .. code:: python

-  a.stop_encoder()
+  daq.stop_encoder()

 PWM Output